 Related Reading: Are You A Toxic Couple?
 Take This Test To Find Out

-So, your boyfriend plays mind games and manipulates you while calling it ‘love’.
+So, your boyfriend plays mind games and manipulates you under the garb of calling it ‘love’.
 He exerts his dominance by force, and you’re covering up the bruises.
 Is he a toxic boyfriend?
-YES.
+YES, he is.